Shreveport Regional Airport: Ground transportation service

-Public transportation is also available through SPORTRAN, Shreveport-Bossier's extensive public bus system.
+SPORTRAN, Shreveport-Bossier's public bus system, operates bus service between Shreveport Regional Airport and various locations in Shreveport.
+Bus routes 7, 13, and 108 serve the airport.
+The service has been free since 2022.

 The arts and the airport

 Art at the Airport (Artport)

 In 1990, the Airport Beautification Committee began a campaign to bring art and media to the Shreveport Regional Airport.
 Paintings, photographs, and projects by local school children decorate the lobby, hallways, and terminals of the airport.
 Officially known as Artport, the campaign declares itself "the only revolving public art display located in an airport setting in America, Artport features artwork from over 100 local and regional artists".

 The Airport Beautification Committee hosts an annual gala-style event at the Shreveport Regional Airport showcasing local artists and raising funds for the program.

 Louisiana film industry

 Since Hurricane Katrina devastated much of New Orleans and south Louisiana in 2005, Shreveport has been home to the booming film industry in Louisiana.
 With production companies shooting films all over north Louisiana, the Shreveport Regional has seen growth in flights, passengers, air cargo operations, and even filming at the airport itself.

 Requests can be made to film at the Shreveport Regional Airport.
 The airport boasts that it is "a proud supporter of the Shreveport-Bossier Film Industry" and that it has "a reputation for making production easy, with full support and streamlined paperwork".

 The following is a list of productions shot at either Shreveport Regional or Shreveport Downtown airports: